Japan : Safety by CityJapan - safety as a country

 Do I Need a Visa to Visit Sendai?

 Visitors to Japan must obtain a visa from one of the Japanese diplomatic missions unless they come from one of the visa-exempt countries.
 The Government of Japan currently allows citizens of 68 countries/territories to travel to Japan for tourism or business without obtaining a visa.

 Which Currency Is Used in Sendai?

 The Japanese currency is the yen.
 One yen corresponds to 100 sen; however, sen has no longer been used in everyday life, except in stock market prices.

-In Hiroshima, the summers are short, hot, oppressive, wet, and mostly cloudy, and the winters are icy and clear.
-The best times of year to visit Hiroshima for warm-weather activities are from late May to mid-June and from early September to mid-October.
+In Sendai, the summers are warm, muggy, wet, and mostly cloudy, and the winters are very cold, snowy, windy, and partly cloudy.
+The best time of year to visit Sendai for warm-weather activities is from mid-July to mid-September.

-What Do I Need to Know about Airports in Hiroshima?
+What Do I Need to Know about Airports in Sendai?

 Should I Get Travel Insurance for My Travels?

 A travel insurance policy is a must when visiting a foreign country or city.
 Make sure you got it before starting your journey; the customs officer may ask for it.